- What is Zoom Teeth Whitening?

 To partially offset this, it’s recommended that you always try to brush your teeth with toothpastes that contain whitening agents.

-Does Zoom Teeth Whitening hurt?
+Is Zoom Teeth Whitening painful?

-At approximately $500 in total, Zoom Teeth-Whitening won’t hurt your wallet, but the procedure might still hurt.
-As mentioned earlier, there is a portion of the population for whom a whitening session feels like torture – although dentist familiar with the procedure will tell you these claims are wildly exaggerated.
+There is a portion of the population for whom a whitening session feels like torture – although dentist familiar with the procedure will tell you these claims are wildly exaggerated.

 Nevertheless, some people report it was the most painful experience of their entire lives.
 While it’s probably best to trust the professionals and take these testimonials with a grain of salt, if you believe you have particularly sensitive teeth, you should definitely mention it to your dentist in advance of your teeth whitening treatment.